dxc-technology/halstack-style-guide/components/radio/README.md

 *Linear*

 Multiple radio buttons may be displayed horizontally across the page while keeping them aligned within their respective columns.
-Here, it is needed to have in consideration that the linear radio buttons represent some challenge, because it's difficult to scan and localize sometime a vertical position could be better.
+Here, it is needed to have in consideration that the linear radio buttons represent some challenge, because it's difficult to scan and localize, sometime a vertical position could be better.

 In any case, in the specification it is specified the ideal distance between component with label in the same horizontal edge to avoid the problem of pairing and scannability.